 Thermodynamic considerations apply to all machines, not just biological ones.
-All must operate within an energy flow between a high-energy source and a low-energy sink and must draw upon the energy available at the source and release its waste products, now in a lower energy state, into the sink.
+All must operate within an energy flow between a high-energy source and a low-energy sink and must draw upon the energy available at the source and release its waste-products, now in a lower energy state, into the sink.
 A waterwheel, in which water at a higher elevation stores more free energy than the water at a lower elevation, often provides a fruitful metaphor for this process.
 What is critical for any mechanism is that the energy liberated in this flow is employed to perform work and this requires that it be channeled in the appropriate way.
-This typically means that it is transformed into a different format - the waterwheel converts the energy stored in water at a higher elevation into the rotational energy of the wheel's axle, and linkages appended to the axle in turn convert the motion into the form required.
+This typically means that it is transformed into a different format-the waterwheel converts the energy stored in water at a higher elevation into the rotational energy of the wheel's axel, and linkages appended to the axel in turn convert the motion into the form required.

-What is distinctive in the case of living organisms is that the thermodynamics must be regulated to enable the organism to maintain itself - to repair itself or to build itself initially.
+What is distinctive in the case of living organisms is that the thermodynamics must be regulated so as to enable the organism to maintain itself-to repair itself or to build itself initially.
 This need is brought into clear focus by considering the autocatalytic networks, to which theorists such as Stuart Kauffman (1995) have turned in their accounts of the origin of life.
 Such networks, as well as other self-organizing systems such as hurricanes and tornadoes, are extremely fragile and are not able to maintain themselves for long.
 Part of the reason is that they rely on an energy source which may be quickly expended.
-But a further part of the reason is that they are not organized to channel the energy they secure to construct themselves so as to extract more energy from the source in the future (Ruiz-Mirazo & Moreno, 2004; see also Bickhard, 1993; Kauffman, 2000).
+But a further part of the reason is that they are not organized so as to channel the energy they do secure to construct themselves so as to extract more energy from the source in the future (Kepa Ruiz-Mirazo & Moreno, 2004; see also Bickhard, 1993; Kauffman, 2000).
 (This would be pointless if there is no further energy source to tap, but of great importance if there is a continued source of energy, but one that can be utilized only if the system is properly configured.)

-Whereas Varela did not focus on the thermodynamics and the management of energy in his account of autonomy, Kepa Ruiz-Mirazo and Alvaro Moreno (2004) have made it central to their account.
+Whereas Varela did not focus on thermodynamics and the management of energy in his account of autonomy, Kepa Ruiz-Mirazo and Alvaro Moreno (2004) have made it central to their account.
 They begin with the recognition that as organized systems, living systems are far from thermodynamic equilibrium and, in order to maintain that organization, must maintain themselves far from equilibrium (cf. Schrödinger, 1944).
 Many of the chemical reactions required to maintain such a system are endergonic (require Gibbs free energy) and so must be coupled with those that liberate energy from another source (exergonic reactions).
 In order to maintain themselves far from equilibrium, Moreno focuses on how the system manages the flow of energy so as to provide for its own construction and reconstruction.
-The membrane presents one point
+The membrane presents conservation of mechanisms that results from natural selection, which of course will not apply to non-earth based life.
+Nonetheless, the strategy of starting with mechanisms we know to function successfully on earth and then considering variations is far more likely to succeed than a strategy of seeking generality by discounting what we know of earth-based mechanisms.
+The latter is a strategy that may only result in vacuous generalities.